-A01 Recall, select and deploy historical knowledge appropriately and effectively.
+AO1 Recall, select and deploy historical knowledge appropriately and effectively.
 Marks Level 6 Demonstrates detailed and accurate historical knowledge that is entirely relevant.
 18-20 Level 5 Demonstrates detailed and mostly accurate historical knowledge that is mainly relevant.
 15-17 Level 4 Demonstrates mostly relevant and accurate knowledge.
 12-14 Level 3 Demonstrates generally accurate and relevant knowledge.
 9-11 Level 2 Demonstrates some accurate and relevant knowledge.
 5-8 Level 1 Demonstrates limited knowledge.
 1-4 Level 0 Demonstrates no relevant historical knowledge.
 0

 Question Answer Marks

-1 The Origins of the First World War 40
+1 The origins of the First World War 40

 Interpretation/Approach

-The main interpretation is that there is no point trying to allocate specific amounts of blame to individual nations, because the causes of war in 1914 are rooted in the cultural context of the time and in the complex interactions between all the nations involved .
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-In the lack of interest this extract shows in the question of blame (coupled with the reference to Fischer), this interpretation is clearly relatively recent, and looks instead at the influence of cultural factors on the decision-makers of 1914.
-Glossary : Interpretations soon after World War I tended to blame Germany, but this was quickly countered by a variety of interpretations that blamed other nations.
+The main interpretation is that the international system could no longer maintain peace by 1914, because all powers had a sense of their own weakness that made them willing to risk war.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+Although the greatest amount of blame is placed on Austria, this is an interpretation that views a breakdown of the international system as being the fundamental cause of war in 1914.
+Several of the powers felt that their prospects would deteriorate if war was delayed, so therefore were willing to adopt more aggressive policies, which interacted in such a way as to intensify the July crisis.
+Conclusions focusing on Austria's guilt will be missing the main interpretation and will therefore be limited to L3.

+Glossary: Early post-First World War interpretations tended to blame Germany, but quickly a reaction against this occurred, with a variety of interpretations blaming other nations.
 This may be termed revisionism.
-The turning point in the historiography was Fischer's work of the early 1960s, which went back to blaming Germany - sometimes known as anti-revisionism.
-Since then, there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors, etc., with no clear consensus.
-Even so, most historians would still place a significant burden of responsibility on Germany.
-What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+The turning point in the historiography was Fischer's work of the early 1960s which went back to blaming Germany - sometimes known as antirevisionism.
+Since then there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc. with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.